 The indicators are classified into three levels, according to their methodological development and data availability:

-- Level I: methodology and standards are available and data is periodically produced by countries.
+- Tier I: methodology and standards are available and data is periodically produced by countries.

-- Level II: methodology and standards are available, but data is not periodically produced by countries.
+- Tier II: methodology and standards are available, but data is not periodically produced by countries.

-- Level III: no established methodology or standards are available.
+- Tier III: no established methodology or standards are available.

 The United Nations has created a knowledge platform for the Sustainable Development Goals (SDGs) .